NielsBongers/openfoam-airfoil-optimization/README.md

 ### Model reduction

 I am curious about potential model reduction: by predicting performance based on the six inputs, a lot of time could be saved.
 If a rough prediction on which airfoils perform best is accurate, a simple machine learning model like random forests could be used for an initial optimization stage.
 I doubt a simple model like this would be sufficient, but it's an interesting avenue to explore.

+After some attempts, it seems surprisingly good.
+I get MAEs of 2 - 5, for a small training set, even for the best-performing airfoils, where there is correspondingly less data available.

 <img src="figures/27122024 - OpenFOAM - random forest model reduction.png" width="400" alt="Random forest model reduction idea">